 The Justice card is the eleventh of the Major Arcana in the Rider-Waite deck.
 She appears as a crowned woman on a throne between two pillars, wielding a sword in her right hand, and holding the notorious scales of justice with her left hand.

 The purple veil between the pillars symbolizes wisdom based on structure; her red dress, passion.
+A golden crown with a square in the center affirms her authority over the material realm.
 The sword points upwards to higher ideas, while the scales represent balance and critical thinking.

 Her great intelligence acknowledges that perfect symmetry is not only impossible, but perhaps inhumane, and her eyes are wide open unlike the traditional portrayals that want Justice blindfolded.

 There are obvious similarities with the High Priestess, the throne, the pillars, and the veil, which in turn point to their fundamental difference.
 While the Priestess unites the opposite and dualistic and offers an invitation to study the Divine Law through the unconscious realm of the spirit, Justice divides to carefully examine every detail.
 She upholds both the Divine Law and the rules that govern the world of men, fully conscious of her choices and aware of what has to be done.